Source-aware

 Download Sorting

-Choose where Chrome downloads should land by group, exact type, website/source, or your preferred order.
+Choose where Chrome downloads should land by group, exact type, website/source, or your preferred order, with source detection kept separate from file type.

 Renaming